What is indirect tax?

 - Value Added Tax (VAT): This is paid on the value addition in price during the sale of goods.
 For example, when the wholesaler sells goods to a retailer.

-- Stamp Duty: This is paid on the sale of immovable property.
-In addition, stamp duty is mandatory on all types of legal documents.
+- Stamp duty: This is paid on the sale of immovable property.
+Also, stamp duty is mandatory on all types of legal documents.

 - Entertainment tax: This is levied on every transaction related to entertainment.
 For example, movie tickets, video game arcades, stage shows, exhibitions, amusement parks, and sports-related activities.

 Goods and Service Tax (GST)